Charter in Asia – Yacht Style Special: Short Trips Around Phuket

 “The Rok Islands are beautiful, remote islands with crystal-clear water and white sandy beaches,” Worawan says.

 As well as the Rok Islands, Worawan recommends overnight charters to the Similan Islands, northwest of Phuket, for diving.

-and offer world-class snorkelling and diving.
+The Similans comprise nine uninhabited tropical islands in the Andaman Sea and offer world-class snorkelling and diving.
 The islands are famous for their white-sand beaches, which are fringed by extensive coral reefs that are home to a rich variety of marine life.

 The islands are covered by tropical rainforest, with large granite boulders creating unusual rock formations.
 The islands are typically open to the public from mid-October until mid-May, Phuket’s high season, but dates may vary each year depending on the weather.

 Those wanting to dive on a day charter could choose Koh Dok Mai, about 15km east of Phuket’s south coast, or the larger and much more famous Phi Phi Islands, another 30km or so east.